Citywide Greenways

 Engagement Updates

-NYCEDC will be kicking off public engagement in Summer 2025 to understand community priorities around future citywide greenway planning.
+NYCEDC kicked off public engagement in August 2025 to understand community priorities around future citywide greenway planning.

 Other Greenways Projects and Initiatives